Roots | What is the function of roots, Types, Example

 Root system –

 The part of the underground plant is called the root system, and many roots together make up the root system.
-But there are some plants whose stem is modified and found underground.
+But there are some plants whose stems have been modified and are found underground.
 For example – potato, ginger, colocasia, etc.

-Now we will know how this root system is formed and what things it is made up of.
-See, the root system is made up of roots and how these roots are made, first of all, we know about it.
+Now, we will know how this root system is formed and what things it is made up of.
+See, the root system is made up of roots, and we understand how these roots are made.

-See, the plant is formed from one or the other seed and on top of this seed there are two coverings which are called seed cover or seed shell.
-Now embryo is found inside this seed and cotyledons are found in this embryo.
-The embryo which has two cotyledons is called Dicot, and the embryo which has one cotyledon is called Monocot.
+The plant is formed from one or the other seed, and on top of this seed, there are two coverings, which are called seed cover or seed shell.
+Now, an embryo is found inside this seed, and cotyledons are found in this embryo.
+The embryo that has two cotyledons is called a Dicot, and the embryo that has one cotyledon is called a Monocot.

 What is the function of cotyledon?

-Now you will think what is the work of this cotyledon, see, nutritious substances are stored in this cotyledon, then this cotyledon has some structures or cells in the embryo which work to provide nutrition during development.
+Now you will think about the work of this cotyledon; see, nutritious substances are stored in this cotyledon, and then this cotyledon has some structures or cells in the embryo that work to provide nutrition during development.
 These structures are called Plumules and Radicle.
 Now it comes to the point of what these Plumules and Radicle do.

-See, when the seed is put in the soil, the water in the soil enters through a hole in the seed called a seed gate, and when the water enters, the seed coat bursts due to the pressure of the water, and when the seed coat bursts, the embryo comes in contact with the soil, and by getting the mineral elements and water present in the soil, the plumules and radicle present in the embryo develop.
-They start doing this, out of which the plumules later forms the stem and the radicle forms the root.
+See, when the seed is put in the soil, the water in the soil enters through a hole in the seed called a seed gate, and when the water enters, the seed coat bursts due to the pressure of the water, and when the seed coat bursts, the embryo comes in contact with the soil.
+By getting the mineral elements and water present in the soil, the plumules and radicles present in the embryo develop.
+They start doing this, out of which the plumules later form the stem, and the radicle forms the Root.

-The part or structure which is formed from the radicle is called Root.
+The part or structure that is formed from the radicle is called the Root.
 It is of three basic types.

 What is the taproot?

-In which the plumules grow upwards to form a stem and the radicle grows downwards to form a thread-like structure.
-Which is called the primary root.
-Now some branches emerge from this primary root which is called the secondary root.
-And the branches that emerge from this second root are called tertiary roots.
-So much whole structure is called tap root.
-That is, the primary root and its branches together form a single root, which is called a tap root.
+The plumules grow upwards to form a stem, and the radicle grows downwards to create a thread-like structure, which is called the primary Root.
+Now, some branches emerge from this primary Root, which is called the secondary Root.
+The branches that arise from this second Root are called tertiary roots.
+So much of the whole structure is called tap root.
+That is, the primary Root and its branches together form a single root, which is called a tap root.

 Example – Mustard plant etc.